 Speaking of Jason Goes to Hell, how that film has 24 per cent on Rotten Tomatoes is beyond me.
 This pile of crap deserves 2.4 per cent.
 The film gets one per cent for the twist of Jason getting taken down by an FBI team in the opening, though that is way too short.
 And I will give it another 1.4 per cent for the end scene with Freddy Krueger’s gloved band pulling down Jason’s mask, a precursor to the crossover film Freddy Vs Jason a decade letter.
 Everything else you can throw away.

 When you think of a Friday the 13th movie what do you think of?
 Not Jason Voorhees in a hockey mask stalking and murdering horny teenagers?
 Well forget all that because someone decided to have a coroner eat Jason’s still-beating heart, take over his body and then have a freakish, mini-monster version of the J-Man body hopping like he was auditioning for The Hidden (remember that film?
 That was a good film).
 What is this nonsense?
 I don’t want to see random possessed people (including one Jason captures and gives a shave for some reason) killing other random people.
 I want to see Jason killing random people, not showing up for a few minutes at the start and at the end to get killed.

 And then out of nowhere we have the central plot line that Jason can only be reborn by a relative (unlike all the other times he came back by psychokinesis and electricity) and only killed using a special dagger, despite none of this even being mentioned in EIGHT previous films.
-And how the hell does bounty hunter Creighton Duke (a criminally wasted Steven Williams who would go on to appear in The X-Files the following year) know all this stuff, including that Diana Kimble (a criminally wasted Erin Gray of Buck Rogers in the 25th Century) is Jason’s half-sister?
+And how the hell does bounty hunter Creighton Duke (a criminally wasted Steven Williams who would go on to appear in The X-Files the following year) know all this stuff, including that Diana Kimble (a criminally wasted Erin Gray of Buck Rogers in the 25th Century fame) is Jason’s half-sister?